-- Interested participants will be informed of the number of Approved Vendors participating in the referral program in the participant's area and their associated offers.
-Interested participants will also be informed of how many outreach attempts they can expect from Approved Vendors if they elect to participate in the referral process.
-If no applicable Approved Vendors are available (e.g., in the geography, for the site/roof type), the Program Administrator will check monthly and follow up with the potential participant if/when an applicable Approved Vendor becomes available. - Interested households will be pre-screened for income eligibility before participating in the referral process.
+- Interested households will be pre-screened for income eligibility before participating in the referral process.
 This "pre-screening" consists of asking the potential participant to state their household income and household size. - Participants in the referral process will be asked to share basic information about their home (e.g., the condition of the property's roof and type of electrical panel) to assess their site suitability.
 Interested households can then agree to have their information shared with Approved Vendors. - The Program Administrator will compile all referral requests that complete the pre-screening process and provide them to participating Approved Vendors on a weeklybiweekly basis.

-Interested participants can choose to have their income verification performed by the Program Administrator before or after participating in the referral process, at the participant's discretion.
+Interested participants can choose to have their income verification performed by the Program Administrator before or after participating in the referral process7 at the participant's discretion.
 Participants can also choose to have their income verification completed by the Approved Vendor of their choice.

 If participants choose to have the Program Administrator perform their income verification, they can do so in one of three ways.
-Individual members of the same household, over the age of 18_7 may use different options to determine household income eligibility.
+Individual members of the same household7 over the age of 187 may use different options to determine household income eligibility.

-- Option 1: Provide proof of enrollment in a qualifying third-party program such as LIHEAP and SNAP.
+- Option 1: Provide proof of enrollment in a qualifying third-party program such as LIHEAP andor SNAP.
 More details about qualifying third-party programs are available in Section 6: Project and Participant Verification. - Option 2: Income verification through a credit reporting agency.
-This option requires providing basic personal information such as name, full DOB, and address, and as well as, in some limited circumstances32, social security numbers, to be entered ininto a credit reporting agency's secure portal. - Option 3: Income Affidavit.
+This option requires providing basic personal information, such as name, full DOB, and date of birth address, and, as well as in some limited circumstances22, social security numbers29 to be entered ininto a credit reporting agency's secure portal. - Option 3: Income Affidavit.
 A participant may use this form when income documentation is required but not available, in cases such as cash income or no income.
-The Income Affidavit can only be used for participants who live within HUD Qualified Census Tracts who are seeking community solar subscriptions or participating in the Bright Neighborhoods Pilotinitiative, or in limited circumstances, and cannot be used if you are the participant is able to utilize Option 1 or Option 2.
+The Income Affidavit can only be used for participants who live within HUD Qualified Census Tracts who are seeking community solar subscriptions, or participating in the Bright Neighborhoods Pilot, or inother limited circumstances, and cannot be used if you are the participant is able to utilize Option 1 or Option 2..